suryakumardevarajan/Blood-Cell-Classification/README.md

 # Blood-Cell-Classification
 Kaggle dataset.
-Resnet Implementation from Scratch and Transfer Learning The diagnosis of blood-based diseases often involves identifying and characterizing patient blood samples.
+Resnet Implementation from Scratch and Transfer Learning.

+The diagnosis of blood-based diseases often involves identifying and characterizing patient blood samples.
 Automated methods to detect and classify blood cell subtypes have important medical applications.